Timetec/civic-issue-tracker/README.md

 3. Configure the environment variables (`VITE_GOOGLE_MAPS_API_KEY` and optionally `VITE_API_BASE_URL` if connecting to a deployed backend) in your provider's settings.
 4. The build command is `npm run build` and the output directory is `dist`.
 This is usually detected automatically.
 5. Deploy!
----

-## 🔮 Future Improvements

-This project provides a strong foundation.
-Here are some potential next steps:

-*   **Chatbot for Status Updates**: Implement the hackathon's bonus idea by adding a Gemini-powered chatbot where users can ask, "What's the status of my complaint?"
-*   **Notifications**: Integrate push or email notifications for real-time status updates.
-*   **Analytics Dashboard**: Provide admins with analytics on issue types, resolution times, and worker performance.